-I have worked in the charitable sector for over six years and recently joined Newark and Sherwood CVS in the Spring.
+I have worked in the charitable sector for over six years and joined Newark and Sherwood CVS in 2016.

 My role involves supporting all the fantastic projects we deliver ensuring we receive and spend money as budgeted.
 I provide financial information to the board so they can monitor our Income and Expenditure and ensure all our services are invoiced for.
 I love being part of the small friendly team of dedicated staff.

 I work alongside Nickie Anthony in the Community Engagement Team, developing positive working relationships with GP Practices across Newark & Sherwood and helping them to improve patient access and experience.

 I also work with Carer Champions to improve help and support for carers and support the Patient Participation Groups, ensuring that the views of all communities have a voice, as well as working towards better health outcomes for all.

 Besides this, I host regular forums and health events where we share knowledge, information and experiences and through which we actively encourage people to have their say on a wide range of NHS consultations and health promotion activities.

 I am a Community Engagement Officer working to improve the health and well-being of our diverse communities in the Newark and Sherwood area.
 My role is to enable local communities, the community and voluntary sector and statutory services to work together to plan, redesign or develop healthcare services.
 Ensuring we recognise, value and share knowledge, skills and experiences of all partners in order to reduce health inequalities and improve local health services.

 In short I engage with local people and groups listening to the voice of our local communities, making it easy for people to get involved in shaping their healthcare services.